 The Society for Clinical Neuropsychology (SCN/DIV 40) is accepting applications for the Robert A. and Phyllis Levitt Early Career Award in Neuropsychology.
 Eligible candidates are APA members who have received their doctoral degree within the past ten years.
-The winner of this award will have made a distinguished contribution to neuropsychology in research, scholarship, and/or clinical work.
+The winner of this award will have made a distinguished contribution to neuropsychology in one or more areas: research and scholarship, teaching and service, and/or clinical work.

-Application procedure: The applicant should submit all materials in a single pdf file by email to Alicia Ford, Chair, SCN/Div 40 Awards Committee, at firstname.lastname@example.org.
+Application procedure: The applicant should submit all materials in a single pdf file via e-mail to Alicia Ford, Chair, SCN/Div 40 Awards Committee, at firstname.lastname@example.org.

 Application deadline: November 18, 2020

 Katherine Bangen, PhD

 2020 Levitt Early Career Award Winner

 The SCN Awards Committee is very pleased to announce that Katherine Bangen, PhD from the University of California, San Diego is the 2020 winner of the Levitt Early Career Award.
 Dr. Bangen is an Assistant Professor in the Department of Psychiatry and a Research Health Science Specialist at the VA San Diego Healthcare System.
 The committee reviewed applications from 4 very talented and dedicated early career neuropsychologists and the ratings were once again very close and competitive.
 The Awards Committee would like to thank all the applicants for their hard work and dedication to the field of neuropsychology.